 We must stand together in the fight against poverty and hunger.

-If you have a heart for flood victims, consider sponsoring a child in Haiti, Mexico, Bangladesh or India.
+If you have a heart for flood victims, consider sponsoring a child in Haiti, Mexico, Bangladesh or Indonesia.
 These are countries that experience regular flooding, often with much loss of life, and an infrastructure that makes it difficult for families to recover.

 You may also consider a donation to the Disaster Relief Fund.
 In the event of a natural disaster, Compassion provides food, blankets, shelter and replacement belongings to children and their families.